Under-fire Olympic composer steps down over past bullying - WHIZ News

 Earlier Monday, Chief Cabinet Secretary Katsunobu Kato said Oyamada’s past bullying goes against government policy of achieving an inclusive society and “cannot be tolerated.”

-Later Monday, organizers said a segment of the music Oyamada composed for Friday’s opening ceremony will not be used, NHK public television and other Japanese media reported.
-He will also be removed from his planned role in the Paralympics opening ceremony, NHK said.
+A segment of the music Oyamada composed for Friday’s opening ceremony will not be used, and the musician will be also removed from his planned role in the Paralymics opening event, organizing committee CEO Toshiro Muto told reporters at a late night news conference Monday.

 Friday’s ceremony will be held without spectators in an effort to curb the spread of coronavirus infections, although some officials, guests and media will attend.